Could you use an extra 2,000 steps in your day? With a little creativity and planning, you can work those steps in!

 When you’re out and about, take the long way around and get extra steps in wherever possible.
 Usually, the easiest or most comfortable things you can do get you the least steps.
 Here are some ways to get those steps while doing errands!

-- Walk the outside aisles or the perimeter of grocery story before you start really shopping.
+- Walk the outside aisles or the perimeter of the grocery store before you start really shopping.
 While you’re getting your extra steps, think about your strategy to buy the fresh, whole foods featured in these store sections.
 By walking (and planning) more, you can avoid the unhealthy packaged foods typically found on the interior store aisles and get more steps!

-- While shopping at big box stores, don’t cluster your shopping by buying what’s next on shopping list according to its proximity.
+- While shopping at big box stores, don’t cluster your shopping by buying what’s next on your shopping list according to its proximity.
 Try taking a zigzag path, going out of your way intentionally as you work down the shopping list.

 - Return shopping carts to the store instead of leaving it in the used cart area.
 You might get a warm thank you from the store employees!